Image

 But the search engine must walk a fine line.

-Users simply aren’t interested in a search experience that’s cluttered or clumsy.
-And that takes us to what is arguably Google’s greatest strength: its ability to evaluate search intent.
+This leads us to what is arguably Google’s greatest strength: its ability to evaluate search intent.

 Google has transitioned from throwing out a handful of links to content searchers might be looking for to instead delivering the information searchers are after in an accessible, digestible manner.